ai/about-postcss/speech.md

 ---

-If you wnt to write some CSS tool, linter, library.
+If you want to write some CSS tool, linter, library.
 Look at PostCSS.

 First, PostCSS is better that regexp, because it has very accurate parser and will generate and update source maps.

-Second, PostCSS is better tht mixins library, because you will have bigger user base.
+Second, PostCSS is better that mixins library, because you will have bigger user base.
 Mixin library will work only with one preprocessor.
-Autoprefixer or other PostCSS plugin can be executed after preprocessor, so users use it any enviroments.
+Autoprefixer or other PostCSS plugin can be executed after preprocessor, so users use it any environments.

 ---